 Naff “criticized 29 national LGBT groups for speaking out against Trayvon’s killing”

 But, it does take more than a White man to understand this.
 Naff speaks from an egotistical position of power and utilizes his voice to minimize Martin’s tragic death and how it resonates with the marginalized and allied communities.
 Think Progress stated “Naff instead criticized 29 national LGBT groups for speaking out against Trayvon’s killing.
 From our perspective, Naff’s is a misplaced screed that, more than anything, highlights the tone-deaf nature with which some LGBT leaders approach and understand issues of race.”
 Again, I concur.

-To understand race divide, unfairness, unworthiness, neglect, bigotry, and the constant struggle not to become a self-fulfilling prophecy, etc., someone has to be well informed, or has had to experience bigotry and racism him/herself or from a dear one.
+To understand race divide, unfairness, unworthiness, neglect, bigotry, and the constant struggle not to become a self-fulfilling prophecy, etc., someone has to be well informed or has had to experience bigotry and racism him/herself or from a dear one.
 We have a Caucasian columnist, Rev. Jason Lydon, who consistently writes about white and male privilege and how damaging they are for everyone.
 I am in accord with him.
 Unfortunately, we need more Lydon’s out there and less Naff’s.
-Naff’s eyes are blind—blind to racial profiling, to ethnic discrimination, to unfair pay, treatment and lack of opportunities, and to the struggle of LGBT people of color here in the United States, amongst others.
+Naff’s eyes are blind—blind to racial profiling, to ethnic discrimination, to unfair pay, treatment and lack of opportunities, and to the struggle of LGBTQ people of color here in the United States, amongst others.